Skip to main content

 The check should identify the next useful action: call, form, quote, cart, order, appointment, booking, demo, reply, or proposal return.
 Without that action, the check stays abstract.

 This page is the doorway level.
-It should explain the situation, name the useful paths, and prevent the reader from jumping straight into a deep page before the business action is clear.
+It should explain the situation, name the useful options, and prevent the reader from jumping straight into a deep page before the business action is clear.

 Move into the linked service, problem, comparison, industry, or Atlas page when the reader needs the actual mechanics, examples, tradeoffs, or proof behind the next decision.